-This blog will give you more than carnival and fete details.
-I will provide you with information on tours, CDC recommendations for travel, important phone numbers you should save, what to do if you lose your passport, etc. So read on!
+This blog will give you more than fete and carnival details.
+I will provide information on tours, CDC recommendations for travel, important numbers you should save, and contingency plans you should have in place.
+So read on!

 Getting to Saint Lucia